 Options include: building migration paths into the offer, using data analytics to feed performance back and best practice profiles as a service, engaging the customer service organization as the primary sales team responsible for continued optimization.
 Partners will need to chart their paths based on their unique capabilities.

 To learn more on how market leading vendors automate and manage their channel programs, contact Channel Mechanics today and start measuring your Program ROI immediately.

 Working with partners who play in this new landscape requires a depth of understanding and respect for the partners’ business models and evolution timelines.
-Financial guidance and payment plans that are more closely aligned to the partner’s revenue recognition are good complements to traditional partner programs.
+As such financial guidance and payment plans more closely aligned to the partner’s revenue recognition, are good complements to traditional partner programs.
 But, ultimately, it is up to the partners to decide when/how/if they will play.